sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 I wrote a
 [blog post](http://twosixes.wordpress.com/2010/05/24/bumps-in-the-road/)
 back in 2010 with a big list of my failed "businesses".
-Ironically the post is on the blog I was using for my last failed thing.
+Ironically, that post is on the blog I was running for my last failed business.

 At some point you have to admit you don't know how to start a business.
 So I admitted to myself I didn't have a clue about business